 14 Reasons to Have (A Little!)
 Chocolate TodayArticle posted in: Diet & Nutrition

-On the Nutrisystem program?
+On a Nutrisystem weight loss plan?
 You can still have your chocolate and eat it, too!
 Just limit yourself to a maximum of 2 dark chocolate minis (or about ½ ounce) a day, and be sure to count these as three Extras.

 1. It may lower cholesterol.